 This free bag pattern includes both short handles and also an adjustable shoulder strap.

 To strengthen the bag handles, double fold the material and edge topstitch.
 As a result, the handles will be much more durable to withstand the extra wear they receive.

 Bag handles are attached between the interfacing and the outside of the bag.
-Measure the handle placement, mark and then secure with edge topstitch and finish with zigzag stitch to make the seams even more durable and longer lasting.
+Measure the handle placement, mark and then secure with edge topstitch.
+Finish with zigzag stitch to make the seams even more durable and longer lasting.

 How long should tote bag straps be?

 When worn over the shoulder, long shoulder straps allow the bag to hang down near the hip area.
-Generally speaking, 40” shoulder straps will end at the hips.
+Generally speaking, 40” shoulder straps will allow the bag to hang around the hips.

 For a more petite person, this length can be used as a traditional cross body style bag.
-Depending on how tall you are, make the final adjustments to this free tote bag pattern based on the desired bag position that works best for you.
+Depending on how short or tall you are, make the final adjustments to this tote bag design based on the desired bag position that works best for you.

 - Sewing Machine